Anri-Lombard/Deep-Learning-with-FastAI-and-Pytorch/ReadMe.md

 ## Lesson 4 (NLP)
 * Learned to use the state-of-the art Huggingface transformers to build a model
+* NLP is an acronym for Natural Language Processing
 * Learned about NLP classification
 	- Built a model for the Kaggle competition: U.S. Patent Phase to Phase Matching
 	- Used tokenisation and numericalization to convert data into a usable format for the model to do training